-Get 35 Stunning Aerial Apple TV Screen Savers for Mac OS X
+Get the Stunning Aerial Apple TV Screen Savers for Mac OS X

 - Download the Aerial screen saver from github here, then unzip the file (it’s likely in your Downloads folder)